aimat-lab/gcnn_keras/README.md

 <a name="general"></a>
 # General

-The package in [kgcnn](kgcnn) contains several layer classes to build up graph convolution models.
+The package in [kgcnn](kgcnn) contains several layer classes to build up graph convolution models in Keras with Tensorflow, PyTorch or Jax as backend.
-Some models are given as an example.
+Some models are given as an example in literature.
 A [documentation](https://kgcnn.readthedocs.io/en/latest/index.html) is generated in [docs](docs).
 Focus of [kgcnn](kgcnn) is (batched) graph learning for molecules [kgcnn.molecule](kgcnn/molecule) and materials [kgcnn.crystal](kgcnn/crystal).
 If you want to get in contact, feel free to [discuss](https://github.com/aimat-lab/gcnn_keras/discussions).